 A lot has been spoken of brides and grooms- from their wedding attires to how to shop for them, our couples probably know every odd thing about their wedding.
 What we haven’t talked about is the participation of our family at our wedding ceremonies.

 Who doesn’t want to be surrounded by their families on their wedding day?
 By family, we also include our cute little bundles of joy covered in furs- our dogs.
 All the pet-lovers out there would agree that they simply cannot afford to miss their loved ones on their special day.

-Neither do we want you to leave your favorites at home.
+Neither do we want you to leave your favourites at home.
 You definitely must have thought of carrying your pets along.
 Instead of letting them just run around the wedding premises, you can make them take parts in your ceremonies and you never know, your dog could turn out to be the cutest attraction of your wedding day.
 Trust me, girl, they can surpass your cuteness too!